jeremiah-c-leary/vhdl-style-guide/docs/overview.rst

 * Quickly bring code up to current standards

 VSG allows the style of the code to be defined and enforced over the entire code base.
-Using configurations allows for coding standards over different parts of the code base.
+When this is not desireable, configurations allow for coding standards over different parts of the code base.

 Key Features
 ############